 Mobilize people toward collective, large-scale systemic change

 This course begins September 14.
-Orientation and pre-work begins on September 7.
+Orientation and pre-work began on September 7.
 Learn more about Key Course Dates.
-Enroll by September 7 using the button in the upper right.
+Enroll was required by September 7.